Respiratory therapist: Anesthesia assistants

-The traditional role of the operating room respiratory therapist has included providing technical support to the anesthesiologist for the proper use and maintenance of the anesthetic gas machine, in addition to also providing airway management.
-In Ontario, Canada, this role in the operating room has evolved to include a more advanced and specialized role with increasing responsibilities to the respiratory therapist.
+The traditional role of the operating room respiratory therapist includes providing technical support to the anesthesiologist for the proper use and maintenance of the anesthetic gas machine, in addition to providing airway management.
+In Ontario, Canada, this role in the operating room has evolved to include a more advanced and specialized role, with increasing responsibilities.
 This "anesthesia assistant" is a distinct occupation from the American "anesthesiologist assistant".
 These Canadian respiratory therapists are academically prepared to perform activities such as sedation by the administration of anesthetic gases and medications, insertion and management of vascular (arterial and venous) access and assessment of the depth of anesthesia under the guidance of an anesthesiologist.
-This role is similar to the nurse anesthetist, except that an anesthesia assistant must have an anesthesiologist supervising them and a nurse anesthetist, does not.
+This role is similar to the nurse anesthetist, except that an anesthesia assistant must have an anesthesiologist supervising them, and a nurse anesthetist does not.

 Asthma specialists

-Asthma specialists work with clinics, hospitals and schools as an educator for teachers, parents, patients and practitioners on asthma and allergies.
-Respiratory therapists in the role as an asthma educator additionally help diagnose and treat asthma and other respiratory illness.
-Additionally, an asthma educator is the resource clinician in inpatient and outpatient environments for evaluating and advising physicians on treatment plans and helping facilitate patient understanding and compliance with the plan.
+Asthma specialists work with clinics, hospitals and schools educators for teachers, parents, patients and practitioners on asthma and allergies.
+Respiratory therapists in the role of asthma educators also help diagnose and treat asthma and other respiratory illnesses.
+An asthma educator is the resource clinician in inpatient and outpatient environments for evaluating and advising physicians on treatment plans and helping patients understand and follow the plan.
 In the United States, certified asthma educators (AE-C) are credentialed by the National Asthma Education Certification Board (NAECB).

-In Canada, the Canadian Network for Respiratory Care administers two certifications for the specialization as respiratory therapist asthma educator, the certified asthma educator (CAE) (preferred by practitioners with a pediatric focus) and the certified respiratory educator (CRE), which comprises the CAE program with additional training in COPD.
+In Canada, the Canadian Network for Respiratory Care administers two certifications for the specialization as respiratory therapist asthma educator: the certified asthma educator (CAE) (preferred by practitioners with a pediatric focus) and the certified respiratory educator (CRE), which comprises the CAE program with additional training in COPD.

 Cystic fibrosis

-Respiratory therapists work with people who cystic fibrosis in clinics and hospitals by educating them about their disease and working with them on a treatment plan.
-While admitted to a hospital, patients with cystic fibrosis have their treatment schedule modified and maintained by respiratory therapists.
-Maintaining a healthy schedule for pharmacokinetic and physical therapeutic airway clearance typically more frequent than home treatment plans because admissions are usually due to an increased need for therapy during the stay.
+Respiratory therapists work with people with cystic fibrosis in clinics and hospitals by educating them about their disease and working with them on a treatment plan.
+While admitted to a hospital, patients have their treatment schedule modified and maintained by respiratory therapists.